 Verify that your application was validated and accepted by the Grants.gov system.
-Go to Track My Application to confirm the validation and track the progress of your application submission through Grants.gov.
+Go to Track My Application to confirm the validation and track the progress of your submission through Grants.gov.
 Do not wait until the day of the deadline to verify your submission in case you encounter any difficulties.

-Part 2: Submit to NEA's Applicant Portal
+Part 2: Submit to the Applicant Portal

-You will use NEA's Applicant Portal to complete Part 2 of the application process.
+You will use the Applicant Portal to complete Part 2 of the application process.